rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter4/DMDB_BN_CH4.md

 ## 4.9 Object Definition Language

 `ODL (Object Definition Language)` is a text-based language for specifying the structure of databases in object-oriented terms.
 Like UML, the class is the central concept in ODL.
 Classes in ODL have a name, attributes, and methods, just as UML classes do.
-Relationships, which are analogous to UML's associations, are not an independent concept in ODL, but are embedded within classes as an additional family of proeprties.
+Relationships, which are analogous to UML's associations, are not an independent concept in ODL, but are embedded within classes as an additional family of properties.

 ### 4.9.1 Class Declarations